adobe/coral-spectrum/coralui-guide/manual/architecture.md

 ## Dependencies

-CoralUI has a few dependencies and polyfills.
-Some are actually written and maintained by the CoralUI team, and are included in
-CoralUI without being considered an external dependency.
+Coral Spectrum has a few dependencies and polyfills.
+Some are actually written and maintained by the Coral Spectrum team, and are included without being considered an external dependency.

 These dependencies are:
 * [Custom Elements v1 polyfill](https://github.com/webcomponents/custom-elements/) with built-in components support